jrheard/blog/python/tic-tac-toe.md

 If you have trouble getting started, look back at the code from your Blackjack project—this project will have a lot of similar features (`input()` calls, a `while True:` loop, etc).

-Remember to ask the player if they're Xs or Os.
+Remember to ask the player if they'd like to play as Xs or Os.
 Remember to flip a coin to see who goes first.
+If you'd like to add cool features like keeping score and allowing the player to play multiple games without re-running the program, go right ahead!

 # One More Thing You Need To Do Before You Turn Your Project In